Today's Articles

 Virginia Johnson

-*The birth of Virginia Johnson in 1950 is celebrated on this date.
-She is a Black choreographer, former premia ballerina, journalist, and artistic director.
+*This date celebrates Virginia Johnson's birth in 1950.
+She is a Black choreographer, former prima ballerina, journalist, and artistic director.

 Virginia Johnson was born and raised in Washington, D.C.
-She began training in classical ballet at three under Therrell Smith, a friend of her mother's who had trained under Mathilde Kschessinska.
-When she was thirteen years old, she was accepted as a scholarship student at The Washington School of Ballet, where she trained under Mary Day and was the only Black student.
+She began training in classical ballet at the age of three under Therrell Smith, a friend of her mother's who had trained under Mathilde Kschessinska.
+When she was thirteen years old, she was accepted as a scholarship student at The Washington School of Ballet, where she trained under Mary Day and was the only Black student in the program.
 She graduated from the school in 1968.

 After a twenty-eight-year dancing career with the company, Johnson retired and enrolled as a communications student at Fordham University.
-She was later hired as the inaugural editor-in-chief of Pointe Magazine and served in that capacity from 2000 until she left in 2009 to become the artistic director of the Dance Theatre of Harlem until 2022.
+She was later hired as the inaugural editor-in-chief of Pointe Magazine and served in that capacity from 2000 until she left in 2009 to become the artistic director of the Dance Theatre of Harlem, a position she held until 2022.

 To Become a Dancer